 The Pressure Cooker

 The dispensary had recently been upgraded to a hospital, and the brass was asking for volunteers in different areas.
 Arnie volunteered to be the venereal disease control officer.
-He had some experience with it in medical school and figured he “might as well become an expert in something, since I was going to be there for a year anyway.”
+He had some experience with it in medical school and figured he “might as well become an expert in something since I was going to be there for a year anyway.”

 Because of these assurances and the fact that Dr. Leff kept accurate statistics, by December of 1969, Udorn had the highest number of recorded cases of venereal disease of any base in Southeast Asia.
 Some would say that was excellent news, to know that it was being reported and treated, but the hospital base commander, Col. Paul Stagg, USAF, MC, thought otherwise.

 “The colonel called me into his office and said, ‘The General says we have too many cases of venereal disease this year,’ which makes him look bad.
-‘I want you to change the statistics and wipe out the last few weeks of cases so it looks like we have less than we do.’
+‘I want you to change the statistics and wipe out the last few weeks of cases, so it looks like we have less than we do.’

-Dr. Leff replied, “But Sir, if I change these numbers, what if everybody changed numbers?
+Dr. Leff replied, “But Sir if I change these numbers, what if everybody changed numbers?
 What if body counts were wrong?”
 Stagg’s response was, “That’s the system.”

 “Suddenly, like a flash of light,” Dr. Leff recalls, “the switch went on in my head.
 It was the first time anyone had said it so bluntly, right to my face.
-The extent of the lying surrounding the war inundated every sector and every branch.”
+The extent of the lies surrounding the war inundated every sector and every branch.”